FreyerMartins/euroSweepstake/README.md

 # euroSweepstake
-created a sweepstake code for the euros
+A sweepstake r code for the euros

 It assumes that there are 12 players in a 24 team sweepstake.
-Adapot as necessary.
+Adapt as necessary.